 George did love the stickiness.
 But, honestly, after he had stuck a few pieces of tissue paper on, he liked ripping them off again more than sticking them on.

 I peeked back to see what he was working on…

 And he also tried taking it all down.
-So I ended up taping around every side of the contact paper [instead of just top and bottom].
+So I ended up taping around every side of the contact paper, instead of just top and bottom.

-Henry came home and got right in on the action.
-Curious what it was all about.
+Henry came home and got right in on the action, curious what it was all about.

 Here’s a look from the outside while the boys did their work, an almost complete collage.

-I had strict instructions from Henry to not cut the wavy orange line at all.
+I had strict instructions from Henry to not cut the top wavy orange line at all.
 So my cross shrank a little.

 Henry helped me tape them up onto the window then and counted each of the triangles.
-Ten of them [not the eight that I thought I had cut out].
+Ten of them, not the eight that I thought I had cut out.

 You can literally cut out any shape you’d like for whatever holiday or season!
 Tissue paper crafts like this